 How can stories repeat and reverberate and release us from the tyranny of our mistakes, our traumas, and our confusions?

-In a discussion moderated by acclaimed poet and author Meghan O’Rourke, these writers explore how, in the midst of darkness, the acts of speaking up, asking questions, and telling new stories provide the power to reshape ourselves.
+In a discussion moderated by acclaimed poet and author Meghan O’Rourke, Sinno explores how, in the midst of darkness, explores how speaking, questioning, and storytelling can become acts of resistance and transformation.